-Through the course readings, students should understand some of the major directions taken by short fiction since the nineteenth century and should learn to write an academic essay on literature that combines personal insight with one or more theoretical perspectives.
+Through reading five or six novels, students should understand some of the major directions taken by fiction and learn to write a literary academic essay which combines personal insight with one or more theoretical perspectives.

-Much of class discussion is based on "close reading" of short fiction, which involves analyzing key passages for details that reveal theme, characters, symbolism and literary techniques.
+Much of class discussion is based on close reading of novels, which involves analyzing key passages for details that reveal theme, characters, symbolism and literary techniques.

-Relevant biographical and historical background, some of it researched and presented by the students themselves, places the stories within a larger social context.
+Relevant biographical and historical background, some of it researched and presented by the students themselves, places the novels within a larger social context.

-Students will also be introduced to the scholarly discipline of literary analysis through reading, interpreting and learning to cite journal articles in support of their own insights.
+Students are introduced to the scholarly discipline of literary analysis through reading, interpreting and learning to cite journal articles in support of their own insights.